-The famous Havana vieja (Old Havana), where the city began more than five centuries ago, is one of the best preserved architectural ensembles of the Americas.
-Its historic urban center and its system of fortifications were declared World Cultural Heritage by UNESCO in 1982.
+Havana is an unparalleled city rich in culture, history and tradition.
+It is proud of its preserved architectural heritage and colonial past.
+The famous Habana Vieja (Old Havana), where the city began more than five centuries ago, is one of the best preserved architectural designs in the Americas.
+Its historic urban center, cobblestone plazas, and surrounding fortifications were declared a World Heritage Site by UNESCO in 1982.
+Today you’ll see a mix of structures...

-The islands’ second largest urban center, Santiago de Cuba is proud to be the most Caribbean city in Cuba.
-The city is known for its fusion of cultures, coming from a mixture of Spanish, African, French, Haitians and West Indians.
+The islands’ second largest urban center, Santiago de Cuba, is known for its fusion of cultures from Spain, Africa, France and West Indies.

 Holguín was Christopher Columbus entrance into the New World.
 He believed that it was “the most beautiful country human eyes had ever seen”.